ngsophia/worksample1/README.md

 # worksample1
-This repository house a R package for worksample1
+ellasolutions is a package developed to provide quantitative solutions to users perform ELLA assay.